scechin/urban-dictionary/README.md

 ### 🍾 Additional PERKS

-1. Cache system: If the user asks for the same word again, instead of calling the API again you should have the previous reposnes stored in a `dict`.
+1. Cache system: If the user asks for the same word again, instead of calling the API again you should have the previous responses stored in a `dict`.
 2. Look for multiple words separated by comma.
 3. Use `sys.argv` to allow the user to ask for a definition like this: